astro-informatics/purify/README.md

 used for image deconvolution.
 The code calls the generic Sparse OPTimization (SOPT) package to solve the imaging optimization problems.

+##Usage
+`purify` has two required arguments, `--measurement_set` and `--name`, the path of the measurement set and the prefix name of the output files.

+`purify --measurement_set <path/to/measurements> --name <output/path/name>`.

+It is possible to add other options, such as limited the number of iterations to 100, and save output diagnostic images with each iteration.
+These

+`purify --measurement_set path/to/measurements --name output/path/name --niters 100 --diagnostic`

+### Arguments
+#### Important Arguments
+* `--help` will print basic help information, showing what arguments are possible (more than this list).
+* `--measurement_set` is the path to the CASA measurement set folder. `(required argument)`
+* `--name` is the prefix name used to save the output model, residual, and dirty map. `(required argument)`
+* `--diagnostic` will record variables and output images with each iteration.
+This is useful for testing or trial runs, but will take up some more computation in calculating and saving diagnostic updates.
+The update images and diagnostic file will be used as a checkpoint, in the case that purify locates the images from a previous run.
+* `--n_mean` this value can be used to scale the error on the model matching the measurements. `Default value is 1.4`.
+* `--power_iterations` number of iterations needed to normalize the measurement operator.
+This is needed to ensure that the measurement operator reconstruct a model to the correct flux scale. `Default value is 100`
+* `--noadapt` will turn off the adapting step size.
+* "--size" will  change the height and width of the output image (Daubechies wavelets only support powers of 2).
+* `--cellsize` is the width and height of a pixel in arcseconds.
+If not specified, this is determined from the Nyquist limit.
+* `--niters` max number of iterations.
+Default is max unsigned integer.
+* `--relative_variation` the relative difference of the model between iterations needed for convergence.
+* `--residual_convergence` the upper bound on the residual norm needed for convergence.

 # Creators

 * [R. E. Carrillo](http://people.epfl.ch/rafael.carrill)